pesterhazy/laravel-bench-env/readme.md

 ### Running the benchmark

 The benchmark is run automatically as the last step of the provisioning.
-You can also run the benchmarks manually:
+You can also run the benchmarks manually by `ssh`ing into the instance:

     cd /var/www/laravel
     bash benchmark.sh